Valentine's Day jewelry under $500 that'll make them swoon

 Zales Heart-Shaped Lab-Created Blue and White Sapphire Heart Pendant ($99.98, originally $149; zales.com)

 This is easily one of our favorite heart-shaped pendant necklaces to gift this Valentine’s Day.
-We love the eye-catching blue sapphire, surrounded by white gems and encased in a gold plate.
+We love the eye-catching blue sapphire surrounded by white gems and encased in a gold plate.

 Mejuri White Sapphire Duo Studs ($180; mejuri.com)

-Your Valentine will be reaching for these dainty studs each day, which makes them the perfect gift.
-Made of 14k gold, the earrings feature two white sapphires that will complement any ensemble or accessory pairings.
+Your valentine will be reaching for these dainty studs each day, which makes them the perfect gift.
+Made of 14-karat gold, the earrings feature two white sapphires that will complement any ensemble or accessory pairings.

 Catbird Baby Pearl Hoop ($88 per hoop; catbirdnyc.com)

 Pearls are having a serious moment right now, especially after they’ve been spotted on Vice President Kamala Harris as a nod to her sorority.
-Gift your valentine some pearls of their own, like these precious hoops by Catbird that are small enough for daily wear.
+Gift your valentine some pearls of their own, such as these precious hoops by Catbird that are small enough for daily wear.

 Aurate Double Mini Gold Letter Charm Pendant ($350; auratenewyork.com)

 This mini letter charm pendant might be the staple jewelry piece your loved one has been searching for.
-We love that it features two initial charms, so you can select letters that best reflect their heart, whether it’s both of your initials or the state they’re from.
+We love that it features two initial charms so you can select letters that best reflect their heart, whether it’s both of your initials or the state they’re from.

 Mejuri Duo Necklace ($280; mejuri.com)